com3dian/com3dian/README.md

 ### Hi there 👋

 I'm Zehao Lu, currently working as a research engineer at Wageningen University.
-My research focuses on applying LLMs to domain-specific applications and building foundation models for science.
+My research focuses on LLMs & agentic AI.

 *I love building apps and tools.*